synaptek/eslint-plugin-angular/README.md

 - `angular-di-notation`: Validates that all angular dependency injection notations are initialized the same
 	- args
 		- [0] on/off {number*}: Tells ESLint if this rule is on or off
-		- [1] notations {string="arr"}: Specifies the dependency injection notations to be arrays ("arr") or functions ("fn")
+		- [1] notation {string="arr"}: Specifies the dependency injection notations to be arrays ("arr") or functions ("fn")
-		- [2] sameID {boolean=true}: When using array notation this option specifies if the function parameters should be the same name as their dependency notation
+		- [2] sameID {boolean=true}: When using array notation this option specifies if the function parameters should be the same name as their dependency notation (Only applicable to notation="arr")
+		- [3] ignoreEmpty {boolean=true}: Specifies if the dependency injection notation can be a function if it's not requiring any dependencies (Only applicable to notation="arr")
-		- N/A [3] inline {boolean=true}: Specifies if the dependency injection notation should be inline or defined in a variable
+		- N/A [4] inline {boolean=true}: Specifies if the dependency injection notation should be inline or defined through a variable (Only applicable to notation="arr")

 - N/A `angular-service`: Validates that all angular services are a certain type
 	- args